2014 New Mexico elections: Treasurer

 Incumbent Democratic State Treasurer James B. Lewis was term-limited and cannot run for re-election to a third term in office.

-Former State Senator Tim Eichenberg and former Chairman of the Democratic Party of New Mexico John Wertheim ran for the Democratic nomination.
+Former state senator Tim Eichenberg and former chairman of the Democratic Party of New Mexico John Wertheim ran for the Democratic nomination.
 Former Bernalillo County Treasurer Patrick Padilla had been running, but he was disqualified from the ballot after he failed to collect enough petition signatures.
 Wertheim raised the challenge and Padilla was disqualified after a district judge found he was 93 valid signatures short of the minimum requirement of 4,373.
 Padilla may appeal the ruling.
 State Senator Tim Keller had considered running, but chose to run for State Auditor instead.
 Las Cruces Mayor Ken Miyagishima also considered running, but decided not to.

 Rick Lopez was the only Republican running.

-State Auditor
+Auditor

 Incumbent Democratic State Auditor Hector Balderas was term-limited and cannot run for re-election to a third term in office.
 He was instead running for attorney general.
-Democratic former State Auditor Domingo Martinez had been running, but he withdrew from the race.
+Democratic former state auditor Domingo Martinez had been running, but he withdrew from the race.

 Democrat Tim Keller and Republican Robert Aragon were the only candidates running.